sujithk99/ci-cd-project/README.md

 - Image publishing to DockerHub
 - Automated deployment

-The main objective of this project is to implement a practical DevOps workflow using modern CI/CD tools and containerization technologies.
+The primary goal of this project is to implement a practical DevOps workflow using CI/CD automation and containerization technologies.

 ---